 If you choose to go with something darker than what’s permitted, you can expect to be pulled over.
 Local police don’t usually treat tinted windows with a warning, either – you will probably get a ticket and be forced to remove the tint.
 It’s much easier just to follow the rules from the beginning.

 It’s easy to get excited about mirror tint because of how great it normally looks.
 However, it’s not that stylish with every car color.
 You want to personally consider how it’s going to match your vehicle.

 If possible, get some of the tint and put it together with your car to see what it might look like.
 If that’s not possible, you can look up some pictures online of your color car with mirror tint to see what you think.

 If you are looking to save some money, you might try to apply the mirror tint on your own.
 While this is possible, it might not produce the results you are looking for.
 If you don’t have a lot of experience applying window tint, you could be left with air bubbles and an unprofessional look.

-On the other hand, many people prefer to have the mirror tint installed by an expert.
-Not only does this create a better-looking appearance, but it also gives you access to the higher-end materials.
+Many people prefer to have the mirror tint installed by an expert.
+Not only does this create a better-looking appearance, but it also gives you access to higher-end materials.
 If you want the window tint to last as long as possible, this is a better option, but you will have to pay more.
 Evaluate the cost before you get started to ensure you can follow through until the end.